ndegroot/transcribetools/readme.md

 ## Command-line usage
 ### Getting started
 To get started with transcribefolder, simply follow the instructions below.
-The first time you run it, a configuration file will be created with the selected folder and model, which will be used from then on.
+The first time you run it, a configuration file will be created with the current folder and model, which will be used from then on.
 If needed, you can update the configuration by running the command: